hannesherold/kirby-createdon/README.md

 <br>
 _Expects the slug of the parent page._
 <br>
-> Be careful if you change the actual slug of the parent-page you need to set the new slug here accordingly.
+> Be careful: if you change the actual slug of the parent-page you need to set the new slug here accordingly.

 <br>